Find tools and resources provided by the Sandbox to assist you and your students.

 Book a Sandbox Studio Sandbox studios are available to both staff and students at no additional charge.
 Use our online booking system to reserve studio space.

-Create or redevelop a digital assignment Contact us for assistance in creating a digital assignment.
+Create or redevelop a digital assignment Get assistance with creating a digital assignment.

 Embed Sandbox Cartridge's straight into your class' Blackboard page Seneca Libraries has created cartridges with library resources for faculty to use in their MySeneca courses.